chanturia/TAU_PHP_API_CLIENT/docs/Api/ProductApi.md

-Adds an User for a Product based on selected role.
+Adds a User for a Product based on selected role.
 Authorization parameters must be in URL query.
 Grant Role parameters must be in the body.
 If authorization parameters include a connected Entitys id ex. for productID(id) connected parameter couponID then grant roles parameter connected entitys id must match the authorization parameter connected entitys id in the previous ex. couponID

 ### Example
 ```php